 - Location, e.g. URL change due to new branding.

 - Structure, e.g. Site hierarchy or navigation changes.

 - Design, e.g. UX changes across desktop, tablet or mobile devices.

 - Platform, e.g. Moving to a new platform.

-A common migration example is when changing from an unsecure version of your website (HTTP) http://www.collabagency.com.au to a secure version (HTTPS) https://www.collabagency.com.au and ensuring SEO is not negatively affected.
+A common migration issue is when changing from an un-secure version of your website (HTTP) http://www.collabagency.com.au to a secure version (HTTPS) https://www.collabagency.com.au which should have a positive effect on SEO but then forgetting the 301 redirects to ensure SEO is not negatively affected.

 If a complete overhaul is required then the objective might be to increase traffic, whereas a HTTP to HTTPS migration might be to simply retain traffic.
 Being crystal clear about the objectives will allow you plan more effectively, and assign correct resources in an achievable timeframe.
 SEO assistance and consultation are recommended for those who have not completed a site migration before.

 Ensuring you know the pages that are bringing in the most, and best quality traffic, is an important part of the migration process.
 By identifying priority pages and ensuring you focus on these throughout the migration process you can avoid traffic loss and potential disasters occurring.
-Performing a site crawl, and scanning through top performing crawlable pages you will be able to identify your websites priority pages.
+By performing a site crawl, and scanning through top performing crawlable pages you will be able to identify your website's priority pages.

-Gather the current rankings, traffic, and performance of your website.
-Once the migration has occurred, re-run this report and compare the results to identify any underperforming areas to address quickly.
-Once migrated, use tools like SEMrush, Search Console, Google Analytics, Page Speed analysers and Excel to collect and compare benchmarked results to deem if migration has been successful or not.
+- Gather the current rankings, traffic, and performance of your website.
+Once the migration has occurred, re-run this report and compare the results to identify any under-performing areas to address quickly.
+Once migrated, use tools like SEMrush, Search Console, Google Analytics, Page Speed analysers and Excel to collect and compare benchmarked results to determine if migration has been successful or not.